oddbird/source-element/README.md

 [Picture](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) and
 [Video](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video)
-elements, and wondering what possibilities we could enable by allowing the browser to determine what JavaScript files to laod.
+elements, and wondering what possibilities we could enable by allowing the browser to determine what JavaScript files to load.

 * We could load translation files only in the user's language.
 * We could load a simpler site for users requesting [reduced